BZoennchen/supercollider-book/intro.md

 It's time for me to delve deeper into the realms of *algorithmic compositions* and *sound design*.
 What better way to commence this journey than by leveraging what I might be most adept at: coding.
-Engaging creatively in sound production proved to be the pivotal element I had been seeking -- a robust link between computer science and art.
+Engaging creatively in sound production proved to be the pivotal element I had been seeking---a robust link between computer science and art.

 ## Who is Speaking?

 >One’s stories persuade one’s audience that one is a particular kind of person.
 When one is one’s own audience, the telling amounts to having a self. -- *Leslie Ervine*, Even Better Than the Real Thing

 Who am I?
 Any self-description is inherently flawed as it dissects the whole, thereby limiting it.
-Such categorization is characteristic of the modern era -- often insufficient, and in its most extreme forms, discriminatory.
+Such categorization is characteristic of the modern era---often insufficient, and in its most extreme forms, discriminatory.
 So, interpret what follows with a degree of skepticism, acknowledging that it may merely feed into your preconceptions.

-At my core, I perceive myself as an artist navigating my own intricate life -- a journey that is indeed fraught with challenges, but in the grandest sense of tragedy.
+At my core, I perceive myself as an artist navigating my own intricate life---a journey that is indeed fraught with challenges, but in the grandest sense of tragedy.
 In terms of my professional skills, however, I am a computer scientist.
 By this, I mean that I explore various facets of computation: